SEC charges Cantor Fitzgerald, led by Trump's Commerce pick, with breaking securities laws

 - The SEC said that Cantor agreed to settle the case by saying the firm would not violate the relevant securities laws again and pay a $6.75 million civil penalty.

-WASHINGTON — The Securities and Exchange Commission charged global financial services firm Cantor Fitzgerald with violating laws related to disclosures by so-called blank-check companies before they raised money from the public.
+WASHINGTON — The Securities and Exchange Commission on Thursday charged global financial services firm Cantor Fitzgerald with violating laws related to regulatory disclosures by so-called blank-check companies before they raise money from the public.

 Get Tri-state area news delivered to your inbox.> Sign up for NBC New York's News Headlines newsletter.

+It was unclear Thursday night whether the Trump transition vetting team was aware of the SEC's investigation of Cantor when the president-elect said that he had selected Lutnick to become secretary of Commerce.

-An SEC order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.
+The SEC in order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.

 SPACs are shell companies that have no underlying business before they potentially merge with a target company that has business operations.

-The two SPACs controlled by a team of Cantor executives raised $750 million from investors in IPOs before they merged with View Inc. and Satellogic, the SEC said.
+The two SPACs controlled by a team of Cantor executives raised $750 million from investors in IPOs before they merged with smart-glass maker View and Satellogic, the satellite imagery and geospatial data, company, the SEC said.

 The SEC said that the team of Cantor executives and employees of Cantor subsidiaries searched for potential companies for the two SPACs to merge with, and had "substantive discussions" with potential targets.
 Those discussions occurred before the blank-check companies were registered and began their IPOs.